 “Doesn’t honey suppress the immune system?
 It’s sugar right?”

 Well, yes.
 Honey is a form of sugar, and sugar can suppress the immune system.
-However, immune system depression from sugar ultimately depends on how much you ingest in any given period of time.
+However, immune system depression from sugar ultimately depends on how much you ingest during a given period of time.

 You see, the amount of sugar in herbal honey cough syrups is not enough to cause immune system depression, even when taken hourly and in standard dosages for acute situations.
 Now, if you let your kid drink the whole jar of syrup (like I jokingly mentioned above) then you may have some cause for concern.
 Chances are, however, you won’t let that happen.